digital-land/technical-documentation/docs/run-book.md

 - Implement regression testing to ensure changes to the database schema do not break the application
 - Consider using an API to interact with the database, which would allow for easier testing and validation of changes
 - Improve communication and coordination between teams to prevent similar incidents from occurring in the future
+- Ensure adequate smoke tests are created to test all users journeys in production / staging environments

 ### Slow Running Queries on Server - 2024-09-17